Meadowside Playground

 Crimson Clover (trifolium incarnatum)

-Common Milkweed (asclepias)
+Common Milkweed (asclepias syriaca)

 Swamp Milkweed (asclepias incarnata)

-Purple Aster (aster)
+Purple Aster (symphyotrichum patens)

 Tickseed (coreopsis)